Rthuro/coffee-shop-website/README.md

 ✔ **Responsive Design**: Optimized for mobile and desktop devices.

 ### 🛒 Updating Quantity in the Cart
-- Click on the quantity value instead of trying to erase it, as erasing will set the value to 0, which automatically resets the quantity to 1.
+- Select on the quantity value instead of trying to erase it, as erasing will set the value to 0, which automatically resets the quantity to 1.

 ## 🛠️ Tech Stack
 - Frontend: HTML, Tailwind CSS, JavaScript